wictorwilen/Microsoft-teams-docs/teams/botsconversation.md

 ## Replying to messages

-In order to reply to an existing message, call the `ReplyToActivity()` in [C#](https://docs.botframework.com/en-us/csharp/builder/sdkreference/routing.html#replying) or `session.send` in [Node.JS](https://docs.botframework.com/en-us/node/builder/chat/session/#sending-messages).
+To reply to an existing message, call `ReplyToActivity()` in [C#](https://docs.botframework.com/en-us/csharp/builder/sdkreference/routing.html#replying) or `session.send` in [Node.JS](https://docs.botframework.com/en-us/node/builder/chat/session/#sending-messages).
 The Bot Framework SDK handles all the details.

 If you choose to use the REST API, you can also call the `/conversations/{conversationId}/activities/{activityId}` [endpoint](https://docs.botframework.com/en-us/restapi/connector/#/Conversations).

-The message content itself can contain simple text or some of the Bot Framework-supplied [cards and action types](botsmessages.md).
+The message content itself can contain simple text or some of the Bot Framework&ndash;supplied [cards and action types](botsmessages.md).

-Please note that in your outbound schema, you should always use the same `serviceUrl` as the one you received.
+Please note that in your outbound schema you should always use the same `serviceUrl` as the one you received.

 ## Updating messages

->Note: This feature is available in [Public Developer Preview](publicpreview.md) only.
+>**Note:** This feature is available in [Public Developer Preview](publicpreview.md) only.

 Rather than have your messages be static snapshots of data, your bot can now dynamically update messages inline after sending them to users.
 You can use dynamic message updates for scenarios such as poll updates, modifying available actions after a button press, or any other asynchronous state change.

 The new message need not match the original in type.
 For instance, if the original message contained an attachment, the new message can be a simple text message.

->Note: Currently, you can only update content sent in single-attachment messages and carousels.
+>**Note:** Currently, you can update only content sent in single-attachment messages and carousels.
 Posting updates to messages with multiple attachments in list layout will be supported soon.

 ### REST API